 All quotations, even paraphrased thoughts of another person, must be marked as such.
 If this is not the case, it is plagiarism; even if it is "only" one or two sentences.
 Plagiarism is generally defined as the deliberate appropriation of another's intellectual property.
-A plagiarist is someone who passes off another person's work or parts of another person's work as their own and thus commits "intellectual theft".
+A plagiarist is someone who passes off another person's work or parts of another person's work as their own and thus commits "intellectual theft."
 An attempt at plagiarism automatically leads to you failing the course.
+Plagiarism also contains the use of generative artificial intelligence (AI) technologies, unless their use was specifically allowed by the examiner.
+Make sure to read the updated declaration (below) carefully to guarantee that your work adheres with the rules stated there.